 - Refrigerate until fully chilled.

-- Serve over ice with evaporated cream, sweetened condensed milk, or coconut milk.
+- Serve over ice with evaporated milk, sweetened condensed milk, or coconut milk.
+I also like heavy whipping cream for a low carb and keto option.

 I wanted to make a low carb version of this classic drink.
 To achieve this, instead of sweetening the Thai Iced Tea with sugar, I used a combination of granulated monkfruit/erythritol blend and stevia glycerite.
 I used 2 tablespoons of evaporated milk per serving, but you could use regular heavy cream instead if you prefer.